Tour at 13:00

 Report from Eldey: This was such a fantastic spring tour packed with sightings!
 The weather, visibility and sea conditions were virtually perfect.
 The tour began with a sighing of two pods of around 8-9 white beaked dolphins.
 They swam under the boat and all around so we could easily see their whole bodies underneath the water surface and hear them as they came up for air.
 Our next sighting was a few minke whales!
 We detected a lot of fish with our depth detector, this must have been the reason why such huge flocks of sea birds, mostly kittiwakes, and 5 minke whales were found in one small area.
 It is not common for us to see the minke whales so well as we did in this area!
 We could just stop the boat and listen and watch them surface all around.
 Harbour porpoises were seen all around the bay!
 It is hard to estimate the total number of porpoises, they must have been at least 40-50 individuals.
 4 other minke whales were seen later on the tour and one pod of 7 white beaked dolphins!
 Many Atlantic puffins were seen on the tour, we got great looks of these cute and popular sea birds!

-Birds seen on this tours: atlantic puffin, northern gannet, northern fulmar, black-legged kittiwake, lesser black-backed gull, gret blck-backed gull, common guillemot, razorbill, cormorant, black headed gull, eider duck.
+Bird species seen on today's tours include: atlantic puffin, northern gannet, northern fulmar, black-legged kittiwake, lesser black-backed gull, gret blck-backed gull, common guillemot, razorbill, cormorant, black headed gull, eider duck.

 We are sailing out from the Old Harbour in Reykjavik today.
 There will be more wind and swells out on Faxabay in the afternoon so if you are sensitive to motion sickness we do have seasickness tablets free of charge at the ticket office.
 On board there are heated indoor areas but we also have overalls to keep you warm out on deck.
 For more information please contact us via phone at +354 519 5000 or by e-mail at email@example.com.